agios/simple_form-dojo/README.markdown

 # Dora

-Dora helps you sing with [Dojo](http://dojotoolkit.org) and [Rails](http://rubyonrails.org).
-Or, in more practical terms, she helps you create Dojo Toolkit markup in a Rails 3 environment.
+Dora is a collection of helpers for use with [Dojo](http://dojotoolkit.org) and [Rails](http://rubyonrails.org).
+The goal of the project is to make it simple to create Dijit elements using the existing Rails helper infrastructure.

+The FormBuilder is currently an extension to the [SimpleForm project](https://github.com/plataformatec/simple_form) from [Plataforma](http://blog.plataformatec.com.br/tag/simple_form).

-Originally inspired by CodeOfficer's [JQuery UI Helpers](https://github.com/CodeOfficer/jquery-ui-rails-helpers)
+The TabsHelper was inspired by code from CodeOfficer's [JQuery UI Helpers](https://github.com/CodeOfficer/jquery-ui-rails-helpers)

 ## Requirements

-Dora currently uses the 1.6rc1 branch of dojo, so it's still highly experimental.
+Dora is based on Dojo 1.6.0 and uses the newer data-dojo-type and data-dojo-props attributes in order to be more compliant with HTML 5.
+It is being developed against the latest version of Rails (currently 3.0.5).

 I don't include the 1.6 dojo toolkit files in the git repository.
 So, to run the dummy test rails environment you'll need to [grab a copy](http://download.dojotoolkit.org/) of the toolkit files and place them in the spec/dummy/public/javascripts/ directory to run the physical rails tests and see the generated markup correctly.

+## Dora::FormBuilder

+* Documentation TBD

-## DojoTabsHelper
+## Dora::Helpers::TabsHelper

 The tabs helper creates markup for dijit.layout.TabContainer.

-    <%= dojo_tabs_for do |tab| %>
+    <%= dora_tabs_for do |tab| %>
       <%= tab.create('Tab Title One') do %>
         #... tab contents
       <% end %>